angkohtenko/kickstarter-analysis/README.md

 ![Plays Outcomes Based on Goals](https://github.com/angkohtenko/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

-We see that it’s easy to raised less than $1000.
+We see that it’s easy to raise less than $1000.
 You will likely do it with 80% probability.
 It is quite easy to get $4999.
 73% of campaigns has done that.

 Everything above $5000 are disputable.
 The red line, which stands for failed campaigns, is higher then green here.
 We can be misleading by successful campaigns in the range between $35000 and $44999, but there are too few campaigns to make any positive conclusions (6 successful vs 3 failed).